What is Cacay Oil (Caryodendron Orinocense)?

 Linoleic Acid has been proven to protect skin from sun damage.
 It helps prevent or lighten UV-induced skin hyperpigmentation.
 A clinical study showed that topical application of Linoleic Acid helps prevent skin discolouration associated with excessive sun exposure, commonly known as age spots, sun spots or liver spots.

-Due to the extremely high content of Linoleic Acid (more than 80%), Cacay oil can be used as the gentle, sensitive skin-friendly alternative to various skin brightening ingredients such as hydroquinone, retinol, azelaic acid, retinoic acid, arbutin, kojic acid and niacinamide.
+With extremely high content of Linoleic Acid (more than 80%), Cacay oil can be used as the gentle, sensitive skin-friendly alternative to various skin brightening ingredients such as hydroquinone, retinol, azelaic acid, retinoic acid, arbutin and kojic acid.
+For more persistent age spots, use a skincare product that has been formulated with Niacinamide and N-Acetyl Glucosamine like Bio-Collagen Ageless Cream.

 2. Cacay Oil Reduces The Signs of Ageing